 The Center is unique in using a combination of methods to further understand how early life exposures to environmental pollutants, material and nutritional deficiencies, maternal distress during pregnancy, and interactions with certain genetic compositions increase children’s risk of disease.

 Types of research have included molecular epidemiologic cohort studies, laboratory-based experiments, and community intervention projects.
-Research methods include personal and home air monitors to measure pollutant levels; MRI technologies, biological sampling using biomarkers of prenatal and postnatal exposure; and Geographic Information Systems (GIS) to model community effects of toxicants on children’s health.
+Research methods include personal and home air monitors to measure pollutant levels, MRI technologies, biological sampling using biomarkers of prenatal and postnatal exposure, and Geographic Information Systems (GIS) to model community effects of toxicants on children’s health.

-A key component of our community outreach and research translation has been attributed to maintaining a highly successful partnership with We Act for Environmental Justice (WE ACT).
+A key component of our community outreach and research translation has been attributed to maintaining a highly successful partnership with our lead community partner, We Act for Environmental Justice (WE ACT).
 WE ACT strives to facilitate community participation through the creation of fair environmental health policies and practices, with a particular focus on Northern Manhattan.
 WE ACT has disseminated our published findings to policy-makers in support of their advocacy work.

 Furthermore, the Center facilitates the activities of the Community Advisory and Stakeholder Board (CASB).
-Comprised of WE ACT and other community and non-profit groups in Northern Manhattan, the South Bronx, and New York City, the CASB identifies the best methods to deliver key environmental health messages to the community, clinicians, and other health care professionals.
+Comprised of WE ACT and other community and non-profit groups in Northern Manhattan, the South Bronx, and New York City, the CASB identifies the best methods to deliver key environmental health messages to the community, clinicians, and other healthcare professionals.
 CASB also provides input into the design and implementation of research.